-HEALTH/PUBLIC POLICY: The basic policy or set of policies forming the foundation of public laws; health policy refers to specific policies as they relate to health and health care.
+HEALTH/PUBLIC POLICY: The basic policies forming the foundation of public laws; health policy refers to specific policies as they relate to health and health care.

 INCLUSION: "Inclusion is not simply tolerance.....
 [It] inherently embraces the value of all individuals. ...[It] is the active response to diversity-fostering acceptance, respect, belonging, and value for each individual.
 To support diversity, inclusion must be actively pursued" (AOTA, 2020a, pp. 1-2).